washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 At no point during the 3.0 lifecycle will the major version change.
 But you can expect that either minor version and/or patch will change with each release.

 == Changelog ==

+= [4.1.2] 2016-04-11 =

+* Tweak - Removed an unneeded hook that attempted to add a query argument to event tag links
+* Fix - Resolved an issue where events marked as "sticky" would not display as such in Month View
+* Fix - Dashes, hyphens, or whatever you like to call them in the events archive slug no longer breaks the URL
+* Fix - The notice that pops up when a conflicting "events" page exists can now be dismissed

+= [4.1.1.1] 2016-04-07 =

+* Security - Tightened up security with post type link filtering (props to Nadal Soler for reporting this issue!)
+* Security - Tightened up security around tribe bar submissions (props to Paul Mynarsky for reporting this issue!)

 = [4.1.1] 2016-03-30 =